coreos/vault-operator/doc/user/vault.md

     example-vault-1003480066-jzmwd
     ```

-3. Create a new port forward session between the local machine and the new active node.
+3. Create a new port forwarding session between the local machine and the new active node.

-   See [Initializing a Vault cluster](#initializing-a-vault-cluster) for more information on how to portforward to a sealed node.
+   See [Initializing a Vault cluster](#initializing-a-vault-cluster) for more information on how to port forward to a sealed node.
    Successful operations indicate that automated failover works as expected.

 ## Failure recovery